 Where do you see yourself spending the most time in Da Nang?

-1| I need serious beach time, and a solid expat bar scene
+1| I need serious beach time, and a solid expat scene.

-2| I like to be in the heart of the local culture, and the city vibes
+2| I like to be in the heart of the local culture, and city vibes

-3| like a healthy dose of both
+3| I like a healthy dose of both.